COE2SH4-F2024/course-project-arnav-and-aryan/README.md

 You must watch the briefing video and read through the manual to engage in the development activities.

-Section: L03
+Section: C02

 Team Information
 Member 1 MacID: goela26
 Member 1 StudentID: 400530102

-Member 2 MacID: [Insert your macID here]
+Member 2 MacID: karnatia
-Member 2 StudentID: [Insert your numerical student ID here]
+Member 2 StudentID: 400507538